-Meghan Markle, Duchess of Sussex is speaking up about her relationship with Queen Elizabeth II and the female influences in her life for a new interview with Variety this month, as part of being named in the 2022 class of Variety’s Power of Women.
+Meghan Markle, Duchess of Sussex spoke up about her relationship with Queen Elizabeth II and the female influences in her life in an interview with Variety last year, as part of being named in the 2022 class of Variety’s Power of Women.

 During the interview, she also discussed her latest project, the “Archetypes with Meghan” podcast where she speaks to other women about labels that prevent them from moving forward, and the self-reflection that has gone along with the conversation, including an apology to Paris Hilton for judging her before knowing her.